openactive/booking-api-reference-implementation/README.md

 It simulates the following conditions:

+- Successful Order Creation
+- Successful Payment
+- Successful Cancellation

+Event related error conditions:
+- events which are full (0 remainingAttendeeCapacity)
+- events which do not have enough spaces required for the order
+- events which cannot yet be booked
+- events which are in the past
+- events which don't exist

+Offer related error conditions:
+- offers which are not yet valid
+- offers which have expired
+- offers which don't exist
+- mismatch of offer and event

+Order related error conditions
+- missing customer details
+- missing broker details
+- missing order item (the event required and number of places)
+- missing accepted offer (the offer chosen by the customer)
+- expiry of the anonymous lease

+Payment related error conditions
+- no payment information provided
+- wrong payment amount (payment amount not matching invoice amount)
+- wrong payment currency (payment currency not matching invoice currency)

+Cancellation related error conditions
+- uncancellable offers
+- offers which could not be cancelled as the cancellation window had expired
+- orders which are in an uncancellable state (i.e. an order which is not in OrderDelivered)

+It simulates
+- GET requests for Events, Offers, Orders
+- POST requests for creating Orders
+- PATCH requests for updating Orders (notifying payment/cancelling an order)

 ## What does it not do in its current implementation?

 It currently does not do the following things: